rottencorpse/Mediacoder_nopopup/README.md

-# Mediacoder_nopopup
+# Mediacoder nopopup
-Automatically close the MediaCoder donation popup
+Automatically answer the math operation and closes the MediaCoder donation popup.

+Written with AutoIt.